Taniec z gwiazdami season 10: Scores

 Week 1: Natasza Urbańska scored 38 out of 40 on her first dance (Cha Cha Cha).
 It was the highest score ever in Week 1.
 Iga Wyrwał got the lowest score in history of the show, scoring 17 out of 40 for her Cha Cha Cha.
 There was no elimination this week.

-Week 2: Anna Mucha scored 38 out of 40 for her Rumba, making it the highest score of the week.
+Week 2: There was a 3-way tie for the top of the leaderboard, with Anna Mucha, Zygmunt Chajzer and Michał Kwiatkowski scoring 37 out of 40.
 Michał Kwiatkowski made the biggest weekly improvement in history of the show, after scoring 18 points in Week 1 and then 37 points in Week 2.
 Steve Allen also made the biggest weekly improvement in history of the show, after scoring 18 points in Week 3 and then 37 points in Week 4 Season 8.
 Iga Wyrwał got 19 points for her Quickstep, making it the lowest score of the week.
 Marek & Agnieszka were eliminated despite being 4 points from the bottom.

 Week 3: Anna Mucha and Natasza Urbańska received the first perfect score of the season as well as the earliest perfect score in history of the show.
-Only Mateusz Damięcki, Agata Kulesza, Alan Andersz and Dorota Gardias-Skóra have scored 40 points in Week 3.
+Only Mateusz Damięcki, Agata Kulesza, Alan Andersz and Dorota Gardias have scored 40 points in Week 3.
 Iga Wyrwał got the lowest score in history of the show, scoring 15 out of 40 for her Jive.
 Iga & Łukasz were on the bottom of the leaderboard for the third consecutive week.
 Iga & Łukasz were eliminated.

 Week 4: Anna Mucha received her second perfect score for the Foxtrot.
 Otylia Jędrzejczak got 23 points for her Paso Doble, making it the lowest score of the week.
 Weronika & Krzysztof were eliminated despite being 4 points from the bottom.

 Week 5: Natasza Urbańska received her second perfect score for the Samba.
 Piotr Zelt got 24 points for his Samba, making it the lowest score of the week.
 Piotr & Anna were eliminated.

 Week 6: Zygmunt Chajzer got his first perfect score for the Salsa.
-There was a two-way tie on the second place, with Anna Mucha and Natasza Urbańska all getting 39 out of 40.
+There was a two-way tie on the second place, with Anna Mucha and Natasza Urbańska scoring 39 out of 40.
 Marcin Urbaś got 27 points for his Salsa, making it the lowest score of the week.
 Grażyna & Cezary were eliminated despite being 6 points from the bottom.